MozillaTN/snsct/docs/_posts/2017-03-30-Call-for-Webcompat-Hackathon.md

 <p>10:30 - 12:20 : Webcompat Hackathon</p>
 <p>01:10 - 04:00 : Various track intro along with onboarding session.

-<p>You have all chosen to be a part of MOZILLA  community because of our mutual passion and our passions help us all to come together as one and the energy we create as one allows us to achieve our individual as well as group goals.</p>
+You have all chosen to be a part of MOZILLA  community because of our mutual passion and our passions help us all to come together as one and the energy we create as one allows us to achieve our individual as well as group goals.

-<p>May we all take this opportunity to reaffirm and confirm how we are together and part of each other lives.</p>
+May we all take this opportunity to reaffirm and confirm how we are together and part of each other lives.

  Check out the detailed instructions via this [etherpad](https://public.etherpad-mozilla.org/p/SNSCT_Webcompat_Hackathon_2017-03-30)

-<p>Participants Kindly RSVP by commenting your name along with your Twitter handle, Telegram handler and FB Profile link.</p>
+Participants Kindly RSVP by commenting your name along with your Twitter handle, Telegram handler and FB Profile link.

-<p>Love Mozilla</p>
+Love Mozilla